SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 <i>CEDRIC rises from the padded interior of his sleeping arrangement and takes a seat at a nearby piano.</i>

 <i>How this instrument got into the basement has always been a mystery to the young vampire.
 Was it constructed here?
 Was it placed before the building was fully constructed?
 Was it brought in parts?
-He knew VINCENT was knowledgable in many subjects but the finer art of piano construction was not one he'd thought was in his purview.</i>
+He knew VINCENT was knowledgable in many subjects but the finer art of piano construction was not one he'd thought in his purview.</i>

-<i>But ever since the Elder had left, it had increasingly seemed prudent to accept the way things were, rather than wish for something else, to hearken back to a time long past with questions that didn't need to be asked.</i>
+<i>But ever since the Elder had gone, it had increasingly seemed prudent to accept the way things were, rather than wish for something else.
+Impolite, it would be, to hearken back to a time long past with questions that didn't need to be asked; inquiries that didn't need to be answered.</i>

-<i>He flips through some sheet music and settles on a familiar theme, plunking through the opening notes gently, repeating each motion until he can achieve even the faintest claim of ease.</i>
+<i>He flips through some sheet music and settles on a familiar theme, plunking through the opening notes gently, repeating each motion until he can make even the faintest claim of ease.</i>

 <i>The noise wouldn't stir KEVIN's otherworldly slumber, though it does pass the time and lessen the anxiety that clouds CEDRIC's thoughts in the quiet chamber.</i>

+#### CEDRIC

+> (thinking) Kev, you up?

+<br><i>But he would wait until his companion rose of his own accord.
+There was no risk of missing the party.</i>
 <br><br>

 *****
-<br><i>There was evidence of past rainfall when they approached the car.</i>
+<br><i>There was evidence of precipitation when they approached the car.
+A light sprinkling of water covered the windshield and roof of the car.
+Had it fallen as snow?
+It was likely, despite the difficulty to precisely tell the exact chill of the night air.</i>

 #### KEVIN

 > DID YOU KEEP TO STRAUD'S REQUEST THIS YEAR?

-<BR><I>He hadn't last year.</i>
+<BR><I>CEDRIC hadn't regarded the fasting last year.</i>

 #### CEDRIC